 Unfortunately, very often women are forced to uphold the ideals and traditions they do not even believe in.
 Some are forced into an engagement when all they wanted to do was work in their fields of interest, and some are given all the freedom to do what they want until its time for them to get married.
 So now the question arises, how do we change this mindset it?
 Can it even be changed?
 And what should a woman do when she is subjected to such a crisis, where she is “forced” to do something she doesn’t want to do, or where her freedom of making a choice is taken away from her?

 Should anyone stand up for her?

 Every woman should take a stand for herself and her ideals, take a stand and fight for it if you have to.
 It won’t be easy and it may not change much, but women can change how they are perceived and treated in the society.
 As for the society it won’t change today, but we can change how we are treated.
-Fight for yourself.
+Fight for yourself, Fight for freedom of choice.
 A change can only be brought about en masse if we change one person at a time.